-Ēriks and Aina on mushroom picking
+Ēriks and Aina on Mushroom Picking

 They wanted to arrest me and Aina.
 We went to the forest to pick mushrooms, and they wanted to arrest us.
 Apparently, we were trying to poison someone!